jaredkrinke/log/content/posts/web-development/web-apps-on-the-desktop.md

 ---
 title: Frameworks for porting web apps to the desktop
-description: This is my initial research on porting a browser-based app to a full-fledged desktop app.
+description: This is my initial research into converting a web app to a desktop app.
-date: 2022-01-05
+date: 2022-01-13
-draft: true
 ---
 I have a browser-based application that I'd like to transform into a "normal" desktop application.